-The Digital STARLAB is now available in three packages to stretch your budget!
-Choose between Titan, Atlas, and Saturn.
+The Digital STARLAB is available in three packages to maximize your budget!
+Choose between Ares, Saturn, and Scout.
 All packages are named after heavy lift launch systems.
-Download Price List

 - Custom, contrast-enhancing fisheye lens Our custom designed lens does not distort the star shape near the horizon, allowing for accurate sky images.
 Our lens is also designed to prevent the "rainbow" effect common at the horizon using other lenses.
 Our lens projects at 190 degrees, unlike the 155 degree projection angle of some competing systems.
 This allows for a far more immersive environment.

 - Resolution - 1200 pixel diameter image size = full high definition projection across the dome interior.
 This resolution is among the best to be found on any planetarium system.

 - Brightness - 4000 ANSI Lumens